Cottage Cheese Muffins

 • Optional mix-ins 1 ½ cup blueberries (fresh or frozen) or ¾ cup chocolate chips

-• Optional topping: ¼ cup coarse turbinado sugar (such as Sugar in the Raw) or chocolate chips
+• Optional topping: ¼ cup turbinado sugar or chocolate chips

 Instructions

-• Add the oil, eggs, vanilla extract, cottage cheese, banana, and maple syrup to a blender or food processor.
-Blend until creamy and smooth.
+• Add the oil, eggs, vanilla, cottage cheese, banana, and maple syrup to a blender or food processor.
+Blend until completely smooth.

-• Pour the cottage cheese mixture into a large mixing bowl.
-Stir in the whole wheat flour, salt, baking soda, baking powder, and cinnamon until just combined.
+• Pour blended mixture into a large bowl.
+Add the flour, salt, baking soda, baking powder, and cinnamon.
+Stir until just combined — do not overmix.

-• Divide the batter evenly among the prepared muffin cups.
-If using, sprinkle the muffins with coarse sugar or additional chocolate chips.
+• Divide batter evenly among muffin cups.
+Top with turbinado sugar or chocolate chips if desired.

-• Bake for 5 minutes at 400°F, then reduce the heat to 350°F and bake for 15-18 minutes or until a toothpick inserted into the center of the muffin comes out clean.
+• Bake at 400°F for 5 minutes.
+Reduce to 350°F and bake an additional 15–18 minutes until a toothpick comes out clean.

 Notes

-• Store: Keep muffins in an airtight container at room temperature for 2–3 days, or refrigerate for up to 5 days.
+• Storage — The muffins keep in a covered container at room temperature for 2–3 days, in the refrigerator for 5 days, and frozen for up to 3 months.

 Nutrition